szymon42069/Newswire/README.md

 ## Licence

-MIT — do whatever you like with it.✅
+MIT — do whatever you like with it.